Fiserv/universal-commerce/recipes/refunds.md

 ```
 ## Option 2: Refund of a Capture

+**To process a full refund, simply provide the fdCaptureId in the path with no payload.**

 ### POST /payments/captures/{fdCaptureId}/refunds

 | **Name** | **Type** | **Parameter Type** | **Required** | **Max Length** |